Gennadius

 Part of a Lady Howard de Walden partial dispersal, this attractive 3yo colt, who stands at a whopping 16.2hh for a Flat horse, has taken plenty of time to come to hand, even in the hands of Richard Hannon, however, this should come as little surprise, given he’s by the stamina influence stallion Ulysses, from a family with both talented, staying Flat and Jumps performers inherently in there.

-Given this colt’s level of ability, both at home and on the track, having finished a clear 2nd, only 2 days prior to the sale on his racecourse debut, behind GODOLPHIN’s now 20/1 shot for the 2000 Guineas, OPERA BALLO.
+Given this colt’s level of ability, both at home and on the track, having finished a clear 2nd, only 2 days prior to the sale on his racecourse debut, behind GODOLPHIN’s exciting OPERA BALLO. who could be 2000 Guineas or Kentucky Derby bound after being 2/2.
 He did little wrong in defeat, keeping on well over a mile (his pedigree screams 1m2f and 1m4f, to be seen to best effect), pulling 3.5 lengths clear of the remainder of the opposition - an impressive performance indeed.

 Reported by Richard Hannon to be a strapping sort, who already weighs in at 489kg, “he’s sure to improve significantly as he matures and steps up in distance”.
 We pride ourselves at MPR in trying to source Saturday horses and festival horses, and at 32,000gns we think that’s precisely what we’ve sourced here.